 if you are using any medicine to prevent organ transplant rejection.

-It is not known whether melatonin passes into breast milk or if it could harm a nursing baby.
+It is not known whether Dual Spectrum Melatonin passes into breast milk or if it could harm a nursing baby.
 Do not use this product without medical advice if you are breast-feeding a baby.

 Do not give any herbal/health supplement to a child without medical advice.